chevcast/mongoose-simpledb/README.md

 > npm install mongoose-simpledb

-After installing simpledb you'll want to define a few mongoose models.
+After installing simpledb you'll want to define your mongoose models.
 By default simpledb looks in the root of your project for a directory called "dbmodels" and will load all model files found there.
 However, you can place your models wherever you wish and pass the location in simpledb's options.
 Let's look at an example model file.

     // dbmodels/Comment.js